Conley, Gasol help Grizzlies top short-handed Jazz 110-100

 Utah played without star guard Donovan Mitchell, the team's leading scorer.
 He sat out with a right hamstring strain.

+But the team pinned this loss on failing to stop the Grizzlies.

+"Our group has to stake its claim on the defensive end," Utah coach Quin Snyder said.
+"No matter who's out there, that's something that we can control. ...
+The defensive end is where we have to put our focus."

-Ricky Rubio paced the Jazz with 22 points and Jae Crowder scored 12 of his 18 in the fourth quarter but couldn't draw Utah closer than seven after Memphis' big run at the beginning of the period.
+Ricky Rubio paced the Jazz with 22 points, and Jae Crowder scored 12 of his 18 in the fourth quarter.
+But he couldn't draw Utah closer than seven after Memphis' big run at the beginning of the period.

+"I found my shot.
+I knew Donovan was out, so I had to be a little more aggressive in looking for my shot.
+It worked in the beginning," Rubio said.

-The Jazz led by 12 in the first half but the Grizzlies used a 30-18 third-quarter advantage to move in front.
+The Jazz led by 12 in the first half but the Grizzlies used a 30-18 third quarter to move in front.

-Joe Ingles sank a 3-pointer on Utah's first possession of the fourth to get within two before the Grizzlies scored 11 consecutive points, including back-to-back 3s by Gasol and MarShon Brooks.
+Joe Ingles, who had 19 points and became the seventh Jazz player with 500 3-pointers, sank a 3 on Utah's first possession of the fourth to get within two.
+But the Grizzlies scored 11 consecutive points, including back-to-back 3s by Gasol and MarShon Brooks.

 Shelvin Mack, who played for Utah from 2015-17, had 19 points - the most he's scored since he was with the Jazz.